mssablog/mssablog.github.io/technical-skills/index.md

 ---
 layout: left-sidebar
-title: Technical Skills Home
+title: Technical Skills
 ---

-## Technical Skills Home
+## Technical Skills

 Welcome to the technical skills section of the MSSA Blog project!